 Using the rule of thirds is a great technique to help make sure that you have plenty of oxygen for your entire dive trip.
 The rule of thirds incorporates one third of your air on the descent, one third of your air for the ascent, and one third to use as a contingency.
 Planning for unexpected events with your air supply is essential for wall divers, especially since it is so easy to descend past your maximum depth.

 When conducting shelf and wall diving it is important to understand your bottom time.
 While dive computers do most of the calculations for you, it is vital to keep track of your total bottom time independently of your dive computer.
 Knowing this information will make sure that you have adequate air supply and limit the possibility of nitrogen narcosis.

 To plan a wall diving experience, the first place to start is with a local dive instructor.
 A dive instructor will be able to teach divers all the skills necessary to navigate the currents, buoyancy, and other basic skills associated with wall dives.
 Additionally, dive instructors can help divers achieve their deepwater certification which may be necessary for wall diving in certain parts of the world.

-Once a diver has achieved their deepwater certification, they may also want to look into tri-mix or nitrox certifications to help achieve greater dive times.
+Once a diver has achieved their deepwater certification, they may also want to look into tri-mix or nitrox certifications to help achieve greater dive times (Is it legal to dive without certifications?).
 These gas mixes help limit nitrogen levels that build up in the bloodstream.
 They can also increase bottom times and overall dive performance.